“Give me liberty or give me death!”

 - Reenactment lasts for one hour; plan to spend 30 minutes touring the church yard and visitor center

-- Gift shop onsite
+- Gift shop onsite and online

 - Transportation: Parking is readily available on adjacent city streets

 - Dining options nearby: Proper Pie Company, Patrick Henry Pub, Alamo BBQ (outside seating only), and Union Market are all within walking distance

 - Nearby attractions include: Libby Hill Park for an amazing view, Chimborazo Park and Medical Museum, and the Edgar Allan Poe Museum